Draft Council of Europe convention on the protection of the environment through criminal law

 appropriate resources be allocated to promote the signature and

-ratification of this Convention once it is launched with a view
+ratification of this convention once it is launched with a view

 to ensuring its entry into force as soon as possible.